Rollingframe/Dungeon-Mage-Quest/README.md

 designing this update, kept here for reference.
 It's not part of the sketch and doesn't need to be uploaded to the device; open it in any browser.

+`docs/banner.html` is the source for the README banner above (four device mockups composed on one page) — open it in a browser and screenshot it again any time the interface changes.

 ## Ideas to extend it